 All these sites should be engaging to younger, older, and adult students.

 If you find this list useful, and would like to continue receiving updated resources, you can subscribe to this blog for free here.

 As I’ve mentioned in my previous lists, I believe the best way for students to strengthen their reading skills is by finding high-interest content that they want to read about.
 So you won’t find many “drill-and-kill” reading comprehension exercises on this list, though there are tons of those sites on the Internet.
 Some of the resources on this list, though, do have a number of exercises that I think are helpful and that my students enjoy.

 And, now, here are The Best Websites For Intermediate Readers:

-The Voice of America Special English News is number ten.
+The Voice of America Special English News .
 Though the presentation is rather dry, the topics, language used, and audio support make this a very accessible site to Intermediate readers.